quanteda/tutorials.quanteda.io/content/machine-learning/regression.en.markdown

 ## 19727 0.7933393   gingrich
 ```

-`predict.glmnet` can only take features into consideration that occur both in the training set and the test set, but we can make the features identical by using `dfm_match()`.
+`predict.glmnet` can only take features into consideration that occur both in the training set and the test set, but we can make the features identical using `dfm_match()`.

 ```r